yueyueL/gpt-research-crawler/README.md

 ### Custom GPT for One Research Topic

-This repository contains a Python script for scraping research paper data from Semantic Scholar.
+In research, creating an expert GPT focused on specific research topics is beneficial.
+This script is designed to scrape research paper data from Semantic Scholar.
 It focuses on collecting relevant papers based on specified keywords, including details like paper title, abstract, authors, citation count, and more.
-This script can be particularly useful for constructing a knowledge base to build a custom GPT model for a specific research domain.
+This script can be particularly useful for constructing a knowledge base to build a custom GPT model for a specific research topic.

 1. **Identify All Relevant Keywords**: Determine the relevant keywords that define your research topic.
 These keywords will be used to search for related papers on Semantic Scholar.